susyjam/DRLearning/Navigation/Report.md

 1. Take samples of the environment by performing actions and save the experienced and observed tuples in a repetition memory.
 2. Randomly select a small batch of tuples in memory and learn from that batch using a gradient descent refresh step.

-These processes do not depend directly on each other, so multiple sampling steps can be applied followed by learning
+These processes do not depend directly on each other, so multiple sampling steps can be applied followed by learning.

-### Agent implementation
+## Agent implementation

 For the implementation, DQN was used in its basic version mentioned in the Q-Learning lesson in addition to dqn_agent.py and model.py, which works quite well for training.
 DQN has two upper layers of 64 units each adomea of the RELU activation and a lost MSE.
 The following was observed: the maximum average score (last 100) after enough training episodes and the time it took to reach the threshold of 13 points in the average score.